DutchDevOfficial/MXC_Handbook/MDFiles/Handbook/handbook.md

 Hello there!
 Welcome to the MXC handbook.
 This will guide you thru all steps, questions and answers you need to get started!

+Do you have specific quesions?
+Use the search bar or check out [Telegrams FAQ](MDFiles/Handbook/M2_FAQ.md)

 ## What is MXC?
 MXC is an **ERC20 utility token** used for device transactions conducted through the MXC Supernode network.
 MXC adds value by giving the MXC community a chance to share in Supernode profits through staking.